Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Disturbance fields and continuity equations

-In colloidal suspensions, local energy transport occurs primarily via heat conduction and is much faster than the transport of particles.
-Conservation of energy can therefore be described using the steady-state form of the heat equation:

-where $Q$ is the heat source density and $\bm j_q=-\kappa\nabla T$ is the conductive heat flux, which couples to the gradient in temperature $T$ via the thermal conductivity $\kappa$.
-At mechanical equilibrium, the local momentum continuity equation is given by\cite{happel2012low}

-where $\bm f$ is the body force density and $\bm\sigma$ is the stress tensor.
-This equation is solved under the constraint of incompressible flow, expressed by
+The local and macroscopic continuity equations for energy, momentum and particle number are summarised in Table \ref{tab:continuity_equations}.
+In colloidal suspensions, energy transport occurs primarily via heat conduction, which is much faster than particle transport.
+At a local and macroscopic scale, conservation of energy can therefore be described using the steady-state form of the heat equation, governed by the heat diffusion flux $\bm j_q=-\kappa\nabla T$, which couples to the gradient in temperature $T$ via the thermal conductivity $\kappa$.
+At mechanical equilibrium, the local and macroscopic momentum continuity equations are solved under the constraints of incompressible flow, expressed by

-where $\bm u$ is the flow velocity of an elementary volume $dV$.
-Due to the condition of RLTE, interfacial regions, which contain an excess of free energy due to interfacial potential interactions, can be considered at equilibrium, and the local dynamics inside a microphase decouples into a description of its effective component reservoir only.\cite{dhont2004thermodiffusion, rodenburg2017van, kjelstrup2008non} The reservoir of any microphase, denoted by a superscript "$r$", is defined in the limit where interfacial potential interactions are absent.
-Denoting the interfacial interaction potentials collectively by $\left\{\phi_j\right\}$, where $j$ is an index over all components, the effective reservoir number density $n_i^r$ of a component $i$ is defined by $n_i^r=n_i\left(\left\{\phi_j\right\}=0\right)$, where $n_i$ is the local number density of component $i$.
-Hence, the corresponding particle number continuity equation takes the form

-where $\bm J_i$ is the particle flux of component $i$, and $\Gamma_i$ is the corresponding chemical source density accounting for local production or annihilation of particles due to chemical reactions.
-Furthermore, the particle flux $\bm J_i$ can be expressed as

-where $\bm j_i$ is the local diffusion flux of component $i$.
-If the index $i$ refers to a component of a solid microphase ($i\in\nu_m$), where diffusion is prohibited, we simply have $\bm j_i=0$.
-Using Eqs. (\ref{eq:-72}) and (\ref{eq:-23}), Eq. (\ref{eq:-54}) can also be written as $\partial n_i^r/\partial t+\bm u\cdot\nabla n_i^r+\nabla\cdot\bm j_i=\Gamma_i$.
-The term $\bm u\cdot\nabla n_i^r$ is of second order in the non-equilibrium forces and therefore negligible at RLTE.
-When the index $i$ refers to a component of the solution ($i\in\nu_\eta$), the local conservation of particle number within $\mathcal V$ thus reduces to a local diffusive steady-state condition, of the form

-The diffusion fluxes $\bm j_i$ describe motion relative to the flow velocity $\bm u$.
-There is no need to specify whether these local fluxes and flows are described within a barycentric or volume-averaged reference frame, as long as the chosen frame is consistent with the above continuity equations.

-For a continuum-statistical framework of colloidal motion, mesoscopic continuity equations are needed to describe advection and to determine the boundary conditions on representative volume elements for the local steady-states governed by Eqs. (\ref{eq:-29}) and (\ref{eq:-139}).
-In a homogeneous suspension, the volume averages of Eqs. (\ref{eq:-29}) and (\ref{eq:-54}) over $\mathcal V$ yield the following mesoscopic continuity equations for momentum, energy and particle number:

-where the advective velocity $\left\langle\bm u\right\rangle$ is determined by Eq. (\ref{eq:-65}).
-To describe colloidal diffusion, we therefore decompose the flow inside the suspension into an advective flow and a diffusive flow, such that $\bm u=\left\langle\bm u\right\rangle+\bm u'$.
-The diffusion flow velocity $\bm u'$ represents the flow velocity inside the reference frame of zero mean volume flux, such that